Fee/Charge Ticket and Chargemaster Updates

 Key Takeaways

-• Fee tickets, encounter forms, and chargemasters must be updated when codes, guidelines, services, or payer rules change.
+• Fee tickets, encounter forms, and the charge description master (CDM) must be updated when codes, guidelines, services, or payer rules change.

-• Charge tools support workflow, but they do not replace documentation review or coding validation.
+• Charge tools support the revenue cycle but never replace documentation review and code validation.

-• Outdated or incorrect charge descriptions can create denials, overbilling, underbilling, and compliance findings.
+• Outdated charge descriptions cause denials, overbilling, underbilling, and audit findings that multiply across many claims.

-• Coders may assist revenue cycle and clinical departments by researching coding changes and educating users.
+• Coders assist revenue cycle and clinical departments by researching code changes, mapping old codes, and educating users.

 Charge Tools in Coding Compliance

-Fee tickets, charge tickets, encounter forms, preference cards, and chargemaster entries help capture services and supplies.
+Fee tickets, charge tickets, encounter forms (superbills), preference cards, and charge description master (CDM) entries capture services and supplies.
 They are operational tools, not proof that a service is coded correctly.
-The code still must match the actual documentation and current coding rules.
+The reported code must still match the actual documentation and the current coding rules.
+The CDM typically pairs a charge with a CPT/HCPCS code, a revenue code, a description, a charge amount, and an effective date — and any of those fields can drift out of date.

 CCA Domain 4 specifically includes researching and implementing current coding changes for fee tickets and chargemasters.
-This matters because CPT, HCPCS Level II, ICD-10-CM, ICD-10-PCS, payer edits, and facility services change over time.
-An outdated tool can cause repeated errors across many encounters.
+This matters because CPT (annual, effective January 1), HCPCS Level II (updated quarterly), ICD-10-CM and ICD-10-PCS (effective October 1), payer edits, and the facility's own service lines all change.
+An outdated tool repeats the same error across thousands of claims.

 Exam Decision Aid